 CASH AND CASH EQUIVALENTS - Cash deposits of the Authority, not held in trust accounts, are held within the City's pooled portfolio.
 The City's pooled portfolio consists primarily of time deposits and other securities guaranteed by the United States Government or its agencies.
-At June 30, 2022, the Authority held \$236,758 in the City's pooled portfolio, which represented 20.3% of the City's pooled portfolio.
+At June 30, 2023 and 2022 the Authority held \$234,619 and \$236,758, respectively, in the City's pooled portfolio, which represented 18.9% and 20.3%, respectively of the City's pooled portfolio.

-The City's pooled portfolio is collateralized by securities held by the City or its agent in the City's name as of June 30, 2022.
+The City's pooled portfolio is collateralized by securities held by the City or its agent in the City's name as of fiscal year end.